Bert Hoffmeister: Second World War

 Hoffmeister attended the Canadian Junior War Staff courses at the Royal Military College of Canada in Kingston, Ontario.
 On 11 October 1942, he was promoted to lieutenant colonel.
-In 1943, he was awarded the Distinguished Service Order (DSO) while fighting in Sicily as a battalion commander.
-He received a Bar to the DSO the following year.
+In November 1943, he was awarded the Distinguished Service Order (DSO) while fighting in Sicily as a battalion commander.
+He received a Bar to his DSO the following year, in April, and another Bar in August.

 In October 1943, promoted to brigadier, Hoffmeister was named commanding officer of the 2nd Canadian Infantry Brigade, which fought in the early stages of the Italian campaign, including at the Battle of Ortona towards the end of the year.

 On 20 March 1944, as a reward for his successful command of the 2nd Brigade, he was promoted to major general and made general officer commanding (GOC) the 5th Canadian Armoured Division.

-After VE-Day, he was made GOC of the 6th Canadian Division (Canadian Pacific Force) which disbanded after the atomic bombings of Japan.
+After Victory in Europe Day, he was made GOC of the 6th Canadian Division (Canadian Pacific Force) which disbanded after the atomic bombings of Japan.
 Hoffmeister retired from active service in September 1945.
 That same year, he was made a Grand Officer of the Order of Orange-Nassau with swords as well as a Companion of the Order of the Bath, and a Commander of the Order of the British Empire.
 In 1947, he was made a Commander of the Legion of Merit.